william-ingold/pcpp-helper-bot/README.md

 * No flair

 If a submission has PC Part Picker list URL, but either no table or a malformed one, the bot will post a reply with a table with the list's components.
-The table is essentially the same as the one created by PC Part Picker, although it contains the affiliate links for vendors and items as well.

 Additionally, if the bot detects an identifiable list URL, it will find the anonymous list URL and inform the user to use it instead.